 The Medicare Coverage Gap Discount Program provides manufacturer discounts on Part D brand name drugs to Part D enrollees who have reached the coverage gap and are not receiving "Extra Help."
-A 50% discount on the negotiated price (excluding the dispensing fee) is available for those Part D brand name drugs from the manufacturers.
+For branded drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.